hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - bi-directional interfaces allow the <span style="color: #bb6600;">exchange of contextual information</span> between Cisco DNA Center and the external, third-party IT systems
     - provide the capability to publish the network data, events and notifications to the external systems and consume information in Cisco DNA Center from the connected systems
   - main function of northbound APIs in the SDN architecture is to enable communication between which two areas of a network: <span style="color: #bb6600;">SDN controller and the management solution</span>
+  - kind of API that is used with Cisco DNA Center provisions SSIDs, QoS policies, and update software versions on switches: <span style="color: #bb6600;">intent</span>
   - function of an SDN architecture requiring southbound API protocols to enable communication: <span style="color: #bb6600;">enable the controller to make changes</span>
   - the function of SDN southbound API protocols: <span style="color: #bb6600;">enable the controller to make changes</span>
   - security application notify the controller about a specific security threats: <span style="color: #bb6600;">northbound and southbound</span>